top of page

 Ford Transit ground points

-1. Sand down the paint on the chassis of the vehicle (on an interior / inward-facing part of the chassis).
+1. Sand down the paint on the chassis of the vehicle on an interior part of the chassis.
 This gives a clean connection point against the bare metal.

 2. Drill a hole into that point.

-3. Rub some dielectric grease / vaseline on the connection point (prevents corrosion & improves connection).
+3. Rub some dielectric grease/Vaseline on the connection point to prevent corrosion and improve the electrical connection.

-The correct color of for ground wire is green and yellow (not that nasty red shown in the photo above!)
+The correct color for a dedicated ground wire is green and yellow:

 Ground wire cable van conversion

-Instead of running appliances individually to the ground point, we typically use the negative bus bar as a common ground for all components that need grounding.
-All grounds run to the negative bus bar and the negative bus bar runs to the ground point.
+Instead of running appliances individually to the ground point, we typically use a negative busbar as a common ground for all DC components that need grounding.
+All DC grounds run to the negative busbar and the negative busbar runs to the ground point.

-Note: Do not run AC (Green/yellow) ground to your negative busbar.
-If you want to run AC to a bus bar, it should go to a new bus bar termed 'earth bus bar'.
-The negative bus bar should be wired back to the vehicle manufacturer assigned user negative connection point on the chassis if there is one.
-The earth bus bar should be wired to a newly created mains earth point somewhere suitable on the chassis.
+Do not run AC ground to your negative DC busbar.
+If you want to run AC ground to a busbar, it should go to a new dedicated busbar termed the 'earth busbar'.
+The negative DC busbar should be wired back to the vehicle manufacturer-assigned negative connection point on the chassis.
+The earth busbar should be wired to a newly created mains ground point somewhere on the chassis.

 Conclusion